 Under the Democratic administration of President Barack Obama, the EEOC shifted its focus away from filing lawsuits and prosecuting employers who engaged in illegal discrimination.
 Instead, the EEOC is focused on providing free dispute resolution services to these very same employers.
 Mediation is often a lousy deal for discrimination victims, who walk away with a pittance to compensate for the loss of a decent job, but it’s always a great deal for employers, who avoid potentially catastrophic fees and damages stemming from a lawsuit.
 Also, mediation is completely secret so other potential litigants are kept in the dark.
 Meanwhile, the EEOC has for years ignored one of the most pressing civil rights issues of our day – blatant and epidemic age discrimination in hiring that is particularly devastating to older women, who suffer twice the poverty rate of men in their old age.
 The EEOC received more than 20,000 age discrimination complaints in 2016; it filed only TWO lawsuits with “age discrimination claims.”

-The EEOC last month upheld an administrative ruling permitting a hiring officer to completely disregard objective qualifications and make hiring decisions based solely upon his subjective perception of “cultural fit.”
+The EEOC last month upheld an administrative ruling permitting a hiring officer to disregard objective qualifications and make hiring decisions based on his subjective perception of “cultural fit.”

 Trump has selected corporate lawyer Janet Dhillon, general counsel for the Burlington retail store chain, to head the EEOC, replacing interim director Victoria Lipnic, a conservative GOP appointee who apparently wasn’t conservative enough for Trump.